KKWA

-KKWA (96.3 FM) is a commercial radio station licensed to West Linn, Oregon, and broadcasting to the Portland metropolitan area.
-KKWA airs a Contemporary Christian Music radio format branded as "WAY-FM".
+KKWA (96.3 FM) is a listener-supported radio station licensed to West Linn, Oregon, and broadcasting to the Portland metropolitan area.
+KKWA airs a contemporary worship music format branded as "Worship 24/7".
+It is provided by the WAY-FM Network.

-The transmitter is located off Southwest Fairmount Boulevard, amid other Portland-area FM and TV towers.
+KKWA is a Class C3 station.
+The station's transmitter is off Southwest Fairmount Boulevard, amid other Portland-area FM and TV towers.
 KKWA broadcasts at only 1,350 watts while many Portland-area FM stations operate at 100,000 watts.
-Because the tower is 386 meters (1266 feet) height above average terrain, a bit less than the Empire State Building, the station's signal extends over Portland and its nearby suburbs in Oregon and Washington.
+Because the tower is 386 meters (1266 feet) in height above average terrain (HAAT), a bit less than the Empire State Building, the station's signal extends over Portland and its nearby suburbs in Oregon and Washington.
+KKWA broadcasts using HD Radio technology.
+It has several subchannels of Christian radio programming.

 History

 Warm Springs location

-On January 18, 1986, the station signed on the air in Warm Springs at 96.5 FM.
+On January 18, 1986, the station signed on the air, based in Warm Springs, Oregon and was heard at 96.5 FM.
 Its original call sign was KWSI and it aired an adult contemporary music format.
-Warm Springs is a community in the north-central part of Oregon, with about 2400 residents.
+Warm Springs is a community in Jefferson County, in the north-central part of Oregon, with about 2400 residents.
 In 1991, KWSI changed its call letters to KTWI and simulcast the classic rock format of KTWS 98.3 FM in Bend, Oregon, as "The Twins 98-3 & 96-5".
-In 1995, KTWI became “Warm 96” with a mix of soft adult contemporary and country.
-In 1996, the station began a simulcast with KIJK, branded as “More Country 95/96-5”.
+In 1995, KTWI became "Warm 96" with a mix of soft adult contemporary and country music.
+In 1996, the station began a simulcast with KIJK, branded as "More Country 95/96-5".

 In 1998, the station changed its call letters to KWEG and returned to a hot adult contemporary format as "The Eagle".
 In 2000, the station changed its call letters to KWPK and rebranded as "The Peak".
 In 2001, the station became KRCO-FM with a country music format.

 On July 24, 2002, the station changed call letters to KWLZ-FM and switched to an active rock format, branded as "Lazer 96-5".
 On December 13, 2004, KWLZ-FM shifted its format to classic rock, still under the "Lazer 96-5" branding.
 On August 22, 2008, KWLZ-FM switched to a simulcast of talk-formatted KBNW 1340 AM Bend, Oregon, branded as "News Radio Central Oregon".